Mood Disorders in Children

 David: Here's a question, Trudy, about changes in hormones as your child reaches puberty:

-monkeysmom700: Due to the intense counseling my 12 year old son has been through in past year, he seems miles ahead of his peers in dealing with adversity.
-He is fairly stable at this point, almost to where we forget he has bipolar, until he has a swinging day.
+monkeysmom700: Due to the intense counseling my 12-year-old son has been through in the past year, he seems miles ahead of his peers in dealing with adversity.
+He is fairly stable at this point, almost to where we forget he has bipolar until he has a swinging day.
 As he heads into the teen years, should we expect the hormonal changes to amplify his mood swings?

 Trudy Carlson: I believe that most youngsters who become bipolar experience this at the age of 15-20 year old.
 Hormones do play a significant role in the onset of depression in girls who didn't experience depression until puberty.
 If you son is on mood stabilizer medication that is working well for him, he may be very fortunate to avoid serious swings in adolescence.
 But since the field of child and adolescent psychiatry is still so new, I don't know of any studies that have looked at the question of increased problems for children during adolescence.
 The big concern would be to keep him on any mood-stabilizing medication that has worked well for him in the past.

 worn_out: As a father of a 25-year-old daughter who has had type I diabetes since age 6, I know that most children care little about their illnesses.
 They just want to be like everyone else.
 It was difficult to keep her on her insulin, diet, etc. How do you manage children with mood disorders?